zac-ls/RBP_Motif_Tools/README.md

 # RNA Binding Protien Motif Tools (for rMATS)

 RNA-binding proteins (RBPs) are proteins that bind to RNA molecules and are involved in many aspects of RNA processing, including alternative splicing.
 RBPs bind to RNA sequence motifs (about 3–5 bases) via their RNA recognition motif (RRM).
-Many RRMs and their RNA motifs have been experimentally characterized, and RBP-specific consensus RNA motif sequences have been probabilistically determined (see [ESEfinder](https://esefinder.ahc.umn.edu/tools/ESE2/) and [RBPmap](http://rbpmap.technion.ac.il)).
+Many RRMs and their binding sites have been experimentally characterized, and RBP-specific consensus motif sequences have been probabilistically determined (see [ESEfinder](https://esefinder.ahc.umn.edu/tools/ESE2/) and [RBPmap](http://rbpmap.technion.ac.il)).

 The tools presented here are functions in R designed to provide motif scores based on nucleotide sequences and known RBP position probability matrices (PPM). **These tools are intended for downstream analysis of outputs from [rMATS](https://rmats.sourceforge.io)** (a computational tool for detecting differential alternative splicing events in RNA-Seq data), using a data frame input structured as shown with the necessary columns below: